Golden Gate Xpress named to ACP Pacemaker 100

-A division of National Scholastic Press Association, ACP is a leading national organization of collegiate journalists and student media advisers.
+A division of the National Scholastic Press Association, ACP is a leading national organization of collegiate journalists and student media advisers.

 First presented in 1927 as the Pace-Maker, the ACP Pacemaker awards are now recognized among the top prizes in collegiate journalism.
-They honor the very best collegiate broadcasts, magazines, newspapers, online publications and yearbooks.
+They honor the very best collegiate broadcasts, magazines, newspapers, online publications, and yearbooks.